- Democratic member of the Congressional Progressive Caucus

 See also: Congressional Progressive Caucus Out of Iraq Congressional Caucus

-Born in October 1938 in New York City, Hinchey enlisted in the Navy at age 18.
-After completing his military service, he spent two years working as a laborer in a cement factory.
-He then attended the State University of New York at New Paltz, graduating in 1968.
-He subsequently found work as an analyst for the state education department.
+Born on October 27, 1938 in New York City, Maurice Hinchey enlisted in the U.S. Navy at age 18 and completed his military service in 1959.
+He then spent two years working as a laborer in a cement factory before enrolling at the State University of New York at New Paltz, where he graduated in 1968 with a BS degree in political science and English.
+Two years later Hinchey earned an MA in English, also at New Paltz, and he subsequently found work as an analyst for the state education department.

-In the immediate aftermath of the 2004 presidential election, Hinchey was one of the 31 House members who held that the electoral votes from Ohio (a state that was won by Republican George W. Bush) had been invalidated by "election irregularities” and thus should not be counted.
+In the immediate aftermath of the 2004 presidential election, Hinchey was one of 31 House members who maintained that the electoral votes from Ohio—a state that was won by Republican George W. Bush—were invalid due to “election irregularities” and thus should not be counted.

-Hinchey is a leading advocate of restoring the so-called “Fairness Doctrine” to radio broadcasting, a move that analysts predict would stifle predominantly-conservative talk radio.
+Hinchey was one of Congress' leading advocates of restoring the so-called “Fairness Doctrine” to radio broadcasting, a move that would stifle predominantly-conservative talk radio.